GiangLeN/todayLearned/ENA/uploadMeta.md

 *sample_title* : Title of the sample.
 *sample_description* : Description of the samples.

-Save the file as tab seperated file.
+Save the file as tab seperated file and upload to ENA

-Upload to ENA

 ## 3. Submit reads

-Need to upload the files and md5sum before upload the complete spreadsheet.
+Need to upload the raw and md5sum files before upload the complete spreadsheet.

 ### Zip files
 Files need to be zipped in gz format.